 Below is the Pledge of Nonviolence that Martin Luther King, Jr. asked those who believed in his message to abide by as well as his core principles of nonviolence.

-- Remember the nonviolent movement seeks justice and reconciliation - not victory.
+- Remember always that the non-violent movement seeks justice and reconciliation—not victory.

-- Pray daily to be used by God that all men and women might be free.
+- Pray daily to be used by God in order that all men might be free.

-- Sacrifice personal wishes that all might be free.
+- Sacrifice personal wishes in order that all men might be free.

-- Perform regular service for others and the world.
+- Seek to perform regular service for others and for the world.

-- Refrain from violence of fist, tongue and heart.
+- Refrain from the violence of fist, tongue, or heart.

 - Strive to be in good spiritual and bodily health.

-- Follow the directions of the movement leaders and of the captains on demonstrations.
+- Follow the directions of the movement and of the captain on a demonstration.

 The Five Principles of Nonviolence